Christmas in Quebec City

 grand christmas market quebec city

 There are lots of ‘food’ or consumable gifts you could get for people for Christmas such as candles, jams, soup in a jar, and things like that.
-We also enjoyed sitting down with a cup of coffee and crossants.

-I’ll admit the Grand Marché is not quite as picturesque or “festive” as the German Christmas Market, since its indoor, but it’s a great way to escape the cold, find a lot of gems and artisan items made from local small businesses, and do some Christmas shopping.
+The Grand Marché is not quite as picturesque or “festive” as the German Christmas Market, since its indoor, but it’s a great way to escape the cold, find a lot of gems and artisan items made from local small businesses, and do some Christmas shopping.

 Knowing some French might be useful at the Grand Marché; not all the vendors speak perfect English.
+(However, many of them do speak English and are happy to speak to you in English.)

 If you plan to spend time at the German Christmas Market in the evening like I do, the Grand Christmas Market is an option for during the day, since it isn’t open evenings.

-Le Grand Marché is a historic food building, and seen as a gourmet food destination.
-There are bakers, chocolatiers, cheesemakers, pastry chefs and fruit and vegetable producers that sell food year round, all day every day.
+Le Grand Marché is a historic food building and seen as a gourmet food destination.
+There are bakers, chocolatiers, cheesemakers, pastry chefs and fruit and vegetable producers that sell food year-round, all day every day.

 How to Get to the Marché de Noël